 Although it’s a nice idea to pin File Explorer to the taskbar for easy access, many users use the Start menu shortcut of File Explorer to launch the same.

 At times, for no reason, the File Explorer shortcut might go missing from the left side of the Start menu.
 If the File Explorer icon is not appearing on the left side of the Start menu in Windows 10, follow the given below directions to restore the File Explorer icon to the Windows 10 Start menu.

 Add File Explorer icon to Start menu in Windows 10

 Step 1: Navigate to Settings > Personalization > Start.

-Step 2: Scroll down and click the Choose which folders appear on Start link.
+Step 2: Scroll down and click the Choose which folders appear on the Start link.

-Step 3: Turn on the option labelled File Explorer to see File Explorer icon in the left-side of the Start menu.
+Step 3: Turn on the option labeled File Explorer to see the File Explorer icon on the left side of the Start menu.
 The File Explorer icon should immediately appear in the Start menu.